 - 2012: Hvem sagde samarbejde?
 Et hverdagslivsstudie af skole-hjem_relationer.
 Dannesboe, Kryger, Palludan, Ravn. Århus Univerrsitetsforlag

-Loizos Symeou is Associated Professor in Sociology of Education at European University Cyprus where he teaches Sociology of Education and Qualitative Research Methods in undergraduate, postgraduate and doctorate courses.
-He is the Dean of the School of Humanities, Social and Educational Sciences.
-He holds degrees from the University of Cyprus (B.Ed.), the University of Sydney (M.Ed. in Teaching Studies), and the University of Cambridge (M.Phil. in Educational Research, and PhD in Sociology of Education).
+Loizos Symeou is Professor in Sociology of Education at the European University Cyprus.
+He is the Vice-Rector of Academic Affairs of the university.
+He holds a Ph.D. in Education from the University of Cambridge.
 His areas of interest and publications are in the sociological investigation of school-parent-child relationships and how these link to cultural and social capital theory.
-Dr Symeou has worked on a number of research projects involving teachers, parents and children.
-Recent work includes a study on homework, and a study on the educational experience of Roma children and families.
-Dr Symeou has published his work in academic journals, edited books and a monograph.
+Recent work includes studies on homework, on the school experience of Roma children and families, and family involvement in higher education.

 Pedro Silva, Ph.
 D. in Sociology of Education, is Associate Professor at the School of Education and Social Sciences, Polytechnic Institute of Leiria, Portugal.
 His research interests lie in the areas of school-family relationships, sociology of education, intercultural education and mediation, ethnography, and ICT and education.